linux-surface/linux-surface/README.md

   * $ sudo dpkg -i linux-headers-[VERSION].deb linux-image-[VERSION].deb
 8. Reboot on installed kernel.

+### NOTES

-NOTE: If your network won't connect on the 4.14.x series, you need to apply the apparmor-fix-4.14.patch file in /etc/: $ cd /etc/ && sudo patch -p1 < /path/to/apparmor-fix-4.14.patch
+If your network won't connect on the 4.14.x series, you need to apply the apparmor-fix-4.14.patch file in /etc/:
+* $ cd /etc/ && sudo patch -p1 < /path/to/apparmor-fix-4.14.patch

+If you are getting stuck at boot when loading the ramdisk, you need to install the Processor Microcode Firmware for Intel CPUs (usually found under Additional Drivers in Software and Updates).

 ### Donations Appreciated!